messaget/js-client/README.md

 let client = await controller.findClientById("c3hio6o6n88gufpd6l70");
 // sendMessage will thrown an exception in this case if the client has disconnected between these function calls await client.sendMessage("Hey there!
 I'm a personal message")

+// we send a message, now terminate their connection client.kick()
 ```

 ### Public Client